bhvavya/demo-for-know/README.md

 # demo-for-know
-this is for learning perpose
+this is for learning perpose for ml project